Faster Algorithmic Quantum and Classical Simulations by Corrected Product Formulas: Compilation for correctors

 \section{Compilation for correctors}

-The correctors established in previous sections are based on a linear combination of nested commutators of $A$ and $B$.
-For a quantum computation using corrected product formulas, we need to implement the exponential of these correctors on a quantum computer.
-This implementation, which we call compilation, is achieved by expressing the exponential of the correctors in terms of efficiently implementable operations.
-Here, we provide a compilation for the exponential of established correctors as a sequence of products of exponentials of $A$ and~$B$ as in \cref{eq:comp}.
-The compilation produces an error, but we keep the compilation error smaller than or within the order of the approximation error for the corrected product formula.
+The correctors we established are linear combination of nested commutators of~$A$ and~$B$.
+To use CPFs on a quantum computer, we must compile the exponential of each corrector into efficiently implementable operations.
+Here, we provide a compilation as a sequence of products of exponentials of~$A$ and~$B$.
+The compilation produces an error, but we keep the error at or below the order of the approximation error by the CPF.
+Our compilations here can also be used to simulate exponentials of linear combination of nested commutators~\cite{CW13,CCH22}, enabling efficient synthesis of complicated unitaries using a limited set of native gates.

 Our compilations rely on two formulas.
 The key formula is provided in the following lemma, followed by a proof.
-The second formula used for compilations is that for the symmetric corrector in \cref{eq:symC}, which is a modified version of PF2.
+The second is \cref{eq:symC} for the symmetric corrector.

 \begin{lemma} $\e^X \e^Y \e^{-X}=\exp(\e^{\ad_X}Y)$. \end{lemma} \begin{proof} By the Taylor expansion, we have

 The lemma then follows by the well-known identity $\e^X Y \e^{-X} = \e^{\ad_X}Y$~\cite[Equation~21]{LR01}. \end{proof}